Barthandalus/GodModeWiki/README.md

 - Craft rates are 9x
 - All crafts can go max.
 - Fishing is on, but probably doesn't work completely.
-- Era Treasure Hunter style.
+- Era Treasure Hunter style. (tag and set, no proc system)
 - Lotteries are set to always spawn.
-- Ah bot enabled

 # Player Hub